hitvisc/hitvisc/TUTORIAL-en.md

  && ansible-playbook -K hitvisc-boinc-install.yml && ansible-playbook -K registry-install.yml \
  && ansible-playbook -K third-party-install.yml && ansible-playbook -K frontend-install.yml
 ```
+> [!IMPORTANT]
+> Depending on the settings of user ansible at the remote server, the command may ask for password.
+In this case, one can omit option -K.

 As a result of successful execution of the commands, all necessary system directories will be created in the directory tree ``/app/*``, and the necessary tables in the database will be created and filled with a basic set of data.